joeornstein/fuzzylink/README.md

     #> 4                 1       Yes  77    Reading
     #> 5                 1       Yes  77  Saxophone

-The procedure works by using *pretrained text embeddings* from OpenAI to construct a measure of similarity for each pair of names.
+The procedure works by using *pretrained text embeddings* to construct a measure of similarity for each pair of names.
 These similarity measures are then used as predictors in a statistical model to estimate the probability that two name pairs represent the same entity.
 In the guide below, I will walk step-by-step through what’s happening under the hood when we call the `fuzzylink()` function.
 See [Ornstein (2024)](https://joeornstein.github.io/publications/fuzzylink.pdf) for technical details.